AnnikaTjuka/annikatjuka.github.io/index.md

 **2019**

+(accepted) July. _'The leg of the table' – Universal patterns of mapping body-part terms to object and landscape properties._ Concepts of Humans and Nature between Specificity and Universality.
+Johannes Gutenberg-Universität, Mainz, Germany.

 (accepted) March. _The heel of the bread and the tongue of the sea - Body-part metaphors in object and landscape terms._ The Creative Power of Metaphor.
-Worcester College, Oxford, UK.
+Worcester College, Oxford, United Kingdom.

 ### Talks